cleven12/ai_ml_pl/README.md

 <br>Activity: load a real Tanzanian dataset (TANROADS, weather, anything available).

 **Session 6 — Your First ML Model**
 Intro to scikit-learn.
 Train/test split concept.
 Build a simple classifier (e.g. predict if something is A or B).
 Evaluate it — accuracy, confusion matrix.
-They will see the full pipeline for the first time.

 ---